RU1NJURED

 Broken Bone Injury Claim Cases

-• Physical assault during a crime scene or domestic abuse.
+• Physical assault during a crime scene or domestic abuse causing a broken bone injury

-• Slips, trips and falls in public or private spaces.
+• Slips, trips and falls in public or private spaces resulting in a broken bone

 Broken Bone Claims